Why RHINO Steel Buildings Trample the Competition

 RHINO prefab metal buildings take full advantage of the inherent strength of steel.
 Consequently, RHINO buildings are able to clearspan large areas.

 RHINO’s framing consists of I-beam red-iron columns and rafter beams.
 The structural components are computer-designed and manufactured for the builder’s convenience.
 The framing pieces arrive at the job site ready for easy systematic assembly.

-A RHINO structure typically slashes construction time by one-third.
+RHINO’s steel building kits typically slash construction time by one-third.

 In fact, RHINO prefab metal buildings are so easy to erect that do-it-yourselfers often opt to erect small to medium sized buildings themselves with a few friends.
 That saves even more on construction costs.